TaranVH/2nd-keyboard/HASU_USB/readme.md

 -------------

 ### FLASHING THE HEX FILE ONTO THE USB KEYBOARD CONVERTER

+- (If the instructions below do not work, try this instead: https://github.com/mechmerlin/qmk_setup/blob/master/windows_flashing.md )
 - Make sure that your usb converter is NOT plugged in.
 - Download, install, and run QMK Toolbox: https://github.com/qmk/qmk_toolbox/releases
 - Plug in your USB converter by itself, with no keyboard attached to it.
 Wait to hear the Windows “hardware found” sound.  (“Beeedlde-BOOP!”)